 How do we focus on what matters?

 Last Tuesday evening, like most Tuesday evenings, I was on the tennis court at my local tennis club.
 Working through a volley drill, again and again.
 I noticed these ginormous menacing cumulonimbus clouds approaching like some scene out Harry Potter.
-I found myself getting more and more distracted by the clouds.
+And then I found myself getting more and more distracted by the clouds.
 I wanted to play tennis god dammit!
 Go away rain.
 It’s silly watching clouds form and getting annoyed.

 There is always room for observation and acceptance